updated September 17, 2021

 COVID-19 Testing and Preventive Care

 As part of the Families First Coronavirus Response Act, Congress required employer-sponsored group health plans to provide COVID-19 diagnostic testing with no cost-sharing that has been approved by the Food and Drug Administration (“FDA”).
 In addition, plans must cover office visits with no cost-sharing if the office visit leads to the order of or administration of a COVID-19 test.
 Prior authorization and other medical management requirements cannot be applied.
-The CARES Act expands testing, requiring group health plans and health insurance issuers to cover, without cost-sharing to the participant, COVID-19 testing:
+The CARES Act expanded testing, requiring group health plans and health insurance issuers to cover, without cost-sharing to the participant, COVID-19 testing:

 - (1) where the test developer has requested or intends to request emergency use authorization;